Amazon unveils DeepComposer, an AI-enabled piano keyboard

 Lastly, AWS launched Amazon SageMaker Operators for Kubernetes, which lets data scientists using Kubernetes train, tune, and deploy AI models in Amazon’s SageMaker machine learning development platform.
 AWS customers can install SageMaker Operators on Kubernetes clusters to create Amazon SageMaker jobs natively using the Kubernetes API and command-line Kubernetes tools.

 Specifically, users can make calls to SageMaker that kick off services like Managed Spot Training, which distributes model training to reduce training time by scaling to multiple nodes with graphics chips.
-Compute resources are pre-configured and optimized, only provisioned when requested and scaled as needed and shut down automatically when jobs complete.
-Additionally, hyperparameters are optimized automatically, and fully trained models are deployed to fully managed autoscaling clusters spread across multiple data centers.
+Compute resources are preconfigured and optimized, only provisioned when requested, scaled as needed, and shut down automatically when jobs complete.
+Additionally, hyperparameters are optimized automatically, and fully trained models are deployed to fully managed autoscaling clusters spread across multiple datacenters.

 “Now with Amazon SageMaker Operators for Kubernetes, customers can continue to enjoy the portability and standardization benefits of Kubernetes … along with integrating the many additional benefits that come out-of-the-box with Amazon SageMaker, no custom code required,” wrote AWS Deep Learning senior product manager Aditya Bindal in a press release.

-Amazon SageMaker Operators for Kubernetes are generally available AWS server regions including US East (Ohio), US East (N. Virginia), US West (Oregon), and EU (Ireland) AWS Regions.
+Amazon SageMaker Operators for Kubernetes are generally available in AWS server regions including US East (Ohio), US East (N. Virginia), US West (Oregon), and EU (Ireland).